cosc345etc/Escape-the-Clocktower/README.md

 cmake -Bbuild -H.
 ```

 cmake will create a /build/ directory inside /Escape-the-Clocktower/ containing a makefile.
-Using Terminal, navigate to /build/, then execute make.
+Using Terminal, navigate to /build/, then execute
 ```
 make
 ```
-This will create a .exec file which can be run from the terminal or finder.
+This will create a .exec file (etc.exec) which can be run from the terminal using ./etc or finder.

 # Data Structures